euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 **Objects**
 - Projects
+	- Key organizer of infrastructure objects
+	- Default quota of a project is 5 networks
+	- Can be shared or peered with other projects
 - Networks
+- Don't have IP addresses
+	- Global
+	-
 	- Default, auto mode, custom mode
 - Subnetworks.
 Allow to segregate environment
 - Regions  and Zones. protection and high availability
-- IP Addresses, provide internal and external use along wit h
+- IP Addresses, provide internal and external use along with granular IP address range selection

 The size of a subnet in a custom network can be increased by expanding the range of IP addresses allocated to it.
 And it doesn't affect already configured VMs.